(CNN) — Bulgari Resort Dubai has been crowned the best new luxury hotel of 2017.

 While the Bulgari Resort Dubai may have taken the top spot, it certainly wasn't the only new hotel that made a lasting impression.

-Here's the full list of LTI's top 14 "truly exceptional" new hotels.
+Here's the full list of LTI's top 14 "truly exceptional" new hotels for a memorable stay:

 1. Bulgari Resort Dubai